 Readers Question: 1.
 I read somewhere that accommodative monetary policy (in other words, quantitative easing) does not automatically result in higher inflation.
 For higher inflation to occur, the output gap must be crossed. i.e. idle factories back in business, unemployment rates down, etc. However, I don’t think the hyperinflation in Zimbabwe was preceded by increasing productivity or employment.
 Can you please explain this concept?

 Hyperinflation in Zimbabwe was caused by the decision to print more money.
-The hyperinflation and uncertainty in economy caused lower output.
+The hyperinflation and uncertainty in the economy caused lower output.
 Also, in Zimbabwe, the scale of printing money was much greater than our modest efforts at quantitative easing.

 Even in a recession and liquidity trap, we could cause inflation if we really wanted to.
 If the Central Bank literally doubled the amount of cash in the economy, it would see prices go up.
 It is also a question of scale.